ElMassimo/vite_ruby/docs/config/index.md

 ## Source Maps 🗺

-One notable difference with Vite.js config defaults, is that [source maps] are enabled in production to be in [alignment with Rails defaults].
+One notable difference with Vite's defaults, is that [source maps] are enabled in production to be in [alignment with Rails defaults].

 You may skip source map generation by explicitly configuring <kbd>[sourcemap][source maps]</kbd>: